Course Catalog

 5 units

 Students carry out advanced-level tasks that involve listening, speaking, reading, and/or writing, and learn how to read and write 100 additional kanji.
 Emphasis placed on developing the student's cultural knowledge about Japan as well as knowledge relevant to inter-cultural communication.
-Prerequisite(s): JAPN 6 or by consent of instructor.
+Prerequisite(s): JAPN 6 or placement by assessment.
 (General Education Code(s): CC.)

 JAPN 104